pistakilla/Xytox-Ammomatic/README.md

 # Installation
 Download the [latest release](https://github.com/pistakilla/Xytox-Ammomatic/releases/download/1.0/xytox_ammomatic_v1.0.zip) and extract contents to `%localappdata%\Plutonium\storage\t5`

+### Default Settings
+If you want to use default settings in the console type in `exec ammo_config.cfg` then restart the match.

 # Credits
 * Soliderror for helping me with the world at war coords.